 - Comfortable treatment rooms

-- 7 Fast-track rooms for less serious illnesses and injuries
+- Seven fast-track rooms for patients with less serious illnesses and injuries

 - Advanced patient monitoring equipment

-Once you are in an exam room you will receive a medical screening exam by one of our emergency room physicians, physician assistants or nurse practitioners.
-Depending on the type of illness or injury, a nurse may start an IV or obtain a blood or urine sample, or you may undergo diagnostic tests, such as X-rays or a CT scan.
+Once you are in an exam room, you will receive a medical screening exam by one of our ER physicians, physician assistants or nurse practitioners.
+Depending on the type of illness or injury, a nurse may start an IV or obtain a blood or urine sample.
+Additionally, you may receive diagnostic testing, such as an X-ray or computed tomography (CT) scan.

 Our goal is to keep you comfortable and conduct tests as quickly as possible.
-Some tests take longer to complete, and we appreciate your patience as we work to provide you with the most prompt, courteous and comprehensive emergency care we can offer.
+Some tests take longer to complete, and we appreciate your patience as we work to provide the care you need.

-Your treatment will depend on your physician's orders after the medical evaluation is complete.
+Your treatment will depend on your physician's orders following diagnostic testing and the medical evaluation.
 Our staff will keep you informed about what to expect during every part of the treatment process.